flwyd/vim-imp/README.md

 a `.kt` file.
 I haven't decided exactly how to do this yet, though; I'm considering a `jvm` handler.

+### Add support for your favorite language

+Imp, via Maktaba and Glaive, provides plugin hooks for developers to add support for other languages or generic handlers.
+Supporting a new language generally requires implementing `Pattern` and `Insert` handler functions for the language.
+The `Pattern` handler provides a set of regular expressions which are passed to regex engines like `vim`, `grep`, or `ag` to search source code files for possible import statements.
+A set of functions under `imp#re` are provided to make such regular expressions more readable and reusable; see `:help imp-regex`.
+The `Import` handler determines where to add the import statement in the current buffer; this often reuses regex patterns from the `Pattern` handler or may build a basic lexer for the language in question.
+See [autoload/imp/lang/java.vim] for an example of the reusable regex approach or [autoload/impp/lang/python.vim] for an example with a lexer.
+See `:help imp-handlers` for general instructions on how to write a handler.

+If you add support for a language or using a tool that’s publicly available, please consider contributing the handler as open source, either in the vim-imp repository or as a separate Vim plugin.
+If you add support for a language or DSL used only inside your own organization, you are certainly welcome to keep the work private.
+I’ve tested extensibility support by writing handlers for both a private source code search tool and a company-internal language.

+Questions about writing handlers are welcome via GitHub issues or email.

 ## Feedback and future plans

-I've been this plugin using for several months and it feels pretty ergonomic, but I would love feedback.
+I've been using this plugin on a daily basis for over a year (mostly with Java and Kotlin code) and it feels pretty ergonomic, but I would love more feedback.
 Are the defaults sensible?
 Are there ways the commands could be improved?
 Are there imports the regex patterns fail to find?
 Is the documentation clear enough?
 Please open a GitHub issue if you have feedback about the way things work.

 The languages supported so far are mostly a subset ones I've needed to use in my day job.
 If you'd like support for your favorite programming language please